Department Learning Aims

 Over the course of the semester, students in Effective Writing will

-- Formulate an original thesis, focus, or controlling idea and support it by using a variety of strategies, including analyzing and the integration of ideas and information gathered through research
+- Formulate an original thesis, focus, or controlling idea and support it by using a variety of strategies, including analyzing and the integration of ideas and information gathered through research; and

 - Use flexible strategies for generating ideas, drafting, revising, editing, and proofreading